 Relying on the information available, the Commission is satisfied that Jiabaolu is the producer of the goods and like goods.
+The Commission's verification of Jiabaolu also established that Jiabaolu should be considered the exporter of the goods and those goods were exported through an intermediary, Flowtech Co., Ltd (Flowtech).91

-A report detailing the verification findings relating to the variable factors determined for Jiabaolu is available on the public record.
+A report detailing the verification findings relating to the variable factors determined for Jiabaolu is available on the public record.92

-In respect of Australian sales of the goods by exporter, the verification team found that the importer has not purchased the goods from the exporter, therefore, export prices cannot be determined under sections 269TAB(1)(a) or 269TAB(1)(b).
+Being satisfied that Jiabaolu should be considered the exporter of the goods, in respect of Australian sales of the goods by the exporter, the Commission is also satisfied that the importer has not purchased the goods from the exporter and had rather purchased those goods from an intermediary who first purchased the goods from the exporter, therefore, export prices cannot be determined under sections 269TAB(1)(a) or 269TAB(1)(b).

 The verification team recommends that the export price be calculated under section 269TAB(1)(c) having regard to all the circumstances of the exportation.
-Specifically, the verification team recommends that the appropriate method of calculating the FOB export price as the price paid by Flowtech to Jiabaolu, with the addition of relevant FOB costs incurred by Flowtech.
+Specifically, the verification team recommends that the appropriate method of calculating the FOB export price as the price paid by Flowtech to Jiabaolu, with the addition of relevant FOB costs incurred by Flowtech.93